Olives are a high-fat fruit that are full of beneficial compounds.

 As you may be able to tell from the name, Castelvetrano olives come from Sicily in Italy.

-They are renown for being one of the best-tasting olives in the world, and their appearance is a striking bright-green color.
+They are renowned for being one of the best-tasting olives in the world, and their appearance is a striking bright-green color.

 The Castelvetrano is medium-large in size, and typically comes pitted in a salty brine.